Yamada-Megumi/Yamada-Megumi/README.md

 - Currently, I am student at OUJ, but, I am working short programming courses at a vocational training school.
 - I can provide support in HTML, CSS, PHP, databases, and JavaScript.
+- I intend to create and be able to offer web services.

 ## My Skills
 ### BackEnd Side